 A difficult divorce can drag on when ex-spouses try to control the other – through threats, repeated litigation, hostile communication, putting children in the middle.
 Trying to change what your ex thinks and does will create more conflict.
 You will feel far more empowered if you focus on what you can control: practicing low-conflict communication strategies and managing your emotions.

 Divorce doesn’t need to be difficult!
 Get a clear strategy for your divorce and start safeguarding your future today.
-Schedule your free attorney consultation by calling us at 888-888-0919, or please click the button below.
+Schedule your initial attorney consultation by calling us at 888-888-0919, or please click the button below.